GoldDAO/gold-dao/client/explorer/README.md

 > :bulb: This project uses the [`pages` routing](https://nextjs.org/docs/getting-started/project-structure#pages-routing-conventions), and not the [`app` routing that just went out of beta](https://nextjs.org/blog/next-13-4#nextjs-app-router).

+See [main README](../README.md) for more informations about the global GLDT project.

 ## Development
 ### Dependencies and local scripts